dhilst/lis.py/README.md

 * `(fix (lambda (x k) (if (= x 0) x (k (- x 0)))) 2)`: `fix` for recursion, `fix` will take a lambda and call it passing it as the last argument.
 The `k`stand for continuation, is pretty common for use _k_ for continuation in the literature.
 * `(define inc (lambda (x) (+ x 1)))`: `define` defines a symbol
 * `env` returns the current environment, this is used for debugging as the object returned is a dict and _lispy_ has no means to work with Python dicts
+* `; comment to the end of line` : use `;` for comments

 ## Constants and values

 * `nil`is `None`
 * `true`is `True` and `false` is `False`
-* integers are integers, no floats, sorry
+* Integers are integers, no floats, sorry
+* Symbol starting with `:` are called keywords and they evaluate to them selfs.
+You can think of it as constants
-* we have no strings and no symbols so far
+* We have no strings

 ## Global functions